10 Personal Growth Goals for 2025: The Ultimate Blueprint

 15. Practice gratitude nightly

-Before I sleep, I write down three things I’m thankful for.
-Some nights it’s something big, like a new opportunity.
-Other nights it’s simple – good food, a kind message, or just surviving a hard day.
-This small habit helps me go to bed with a lighter heart and wake up feeling more grounded.
+Other nights it’s something simple – a good meal, a nice message, or just getting through a tough day.
+This little habit helps me go to sleep with a lighter mind and wake up feeling more grounded.

 16. Cook a new recipe monthly